<dependency>

 data structure backing both Mapped Diagnostic Context (MDC), aka.
 Thread Context

-implementations.
+Data and MapMessage implementations.
 Hence template resolvers for both of

-resolvers support identical configuration, behaviour,
+way, both mdc and map resolvers support identical configuration, behaviour,

 and garbage footprint, which are detailed below.